Washoe Valley, Nevada

 Washoe Valley is a census-designated place (CDP) in Washoe County, Nevada, United States.
 It corresponds closely to the unincorporated community of New Washoe City.
 The population was 3,019 at the 2010 census.
 It is part of the Reno–Sparks Metropolitan Statistical Area.
 The CDP takes its name from the Washoe Valley, a region between Reno and Carson City centered on Washoe Lake.

 Geography

 The Washoe Valley CDP is located at 39°17′46″N 119°46′33″W (39.2963, −119.7760), to the east of Washoe Lake.
 Eastlake Boulevard is the main road through the community, leading both north and south to U.S. Route 395, the main highway through the valley.

+Washoe Valley is a very fire prone area.
+This is mostly due to the fire fueling vegetation and the topography, with several slopes in the area.
+Additionally, there is limited water residents can use to protect structures in the case of a fire.

 According to the United States Census Bureau, the CDP has a total area of 13.1 km2, all land.